My Collection: Philips SGS203

 Inside, the lamp's dome-mount is slightly damaged; the lamp also making a violent rattling sound when shaken.
 Despite this it still works.

 The identification sticker is located to the right-hand side of the lamp-holder.
+The "C5" visible to the top-right translates to May 2005.

 Around the bowl, the seal is dated to the 19th October 2004.